p-ob/lolPy/README.md

-For how to use lolPy, see the Wiki page for `Client`
+For how to use lolPy, see the Wiki page for [`RiotApiClient`](https://github.com/p-ob/lolPy/wiki/RiotApiClient).
+I have provided an example there.

 lolPy requires [restPy](https://github.com/p-ob/restPy/) to function in the new version.